Skip to content

 How does the BMW 1 Series drive?

-While it’s no raw, back-to-basics hot hatch like the Abarth 595, the BMW 1 Series manages to strike a mature balance between being fun to drive most of the time without being so racy that it can’t handle day-to-day commuting.
-The suspension is fairly firm but that means the car vehemently refuses to roll through corners, instead egging you on to tuck the front end tighter into the apex and lean on the prodigious amount of grip available.
+The BMW 1 Series manages to strike a mature balance between being fun to drive most of the time without being so racy that it can’t handle day-to-day commuting.
+The suspension is fairly firm but that means the car vehemently refuses to roll through corners, instead egging you on to tuck the front end tighter into the bend and lean on the prodigious amount of grip available.

 Is the BMW 1 Series comfortable?